sid88in/serverless-appsync-plugin/doc/general-config.md

 }
 ```

-This will result into the folowing schema:
+This will result into the following schema:

 ```graphql
 type Query {